CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/authorization-service.md

    More complex queries may degrade the performance.
 2. When enabled and an Identity Link is added to a Task, the respective User or Group is authorized to read the associated history (e. g. for the Task, Variable, or Identity Link History).
-   For Camunda 7 versions <= 7.12, the history is not readable in this case.
+   For Operatonversions <= 7.12, the history is not readable in this case.

 ### Historic Task Permissions

 When permission is granted to a Historic Task, you can use the following queries to retrieve the entities related to the Historic Task:

 * Historic Task Instance Query